opethef10/PySplendor/README.md

 - **sleep1**: AI thinking time is set to 0.2 seconds.
 Default option.
 - **sleep0**: AI thinking time is disabled.
 Practically it's 0 seconds.
 Although it's not recommended in order to follow the game, you can use this option for AI vs AI fights.

-## AI
+## Features
-AI in this game is very basic and open for improving.
+- A basic one-move-foreseeing AI, which is open for improving.
-For now it traverses all open cards and gives action scores to them.
-- If a card is affordable and there is no high score cards which requires little gems, then taking new gems for high score cards are preferred.
--
+- Elo scoring system, which you may be familiar from chess, is used for players and account data is stored in Accounts folder.